z1pti3/jimiDocs/System/Conducts.md

 ## Editing Objects

-1. Right click on the object you wish to edit
+1. Right click on the object you wish to edit.
+Alternatively, double click on the object you wish to edit
 2. Click "Edit"

 *NOTE*